chuckcscccl/Fussless/README.md

 The .Net end of the system can be built as a `dotnet` project with the [Fussless.fsproj](https://github.com/chuckcscccl/Fussless/blob/main/Fussless.fsproj) file included in the repository.
-After cloning the repository you can create a new project but make sure that the .fsproj file contains the same contents as `Fussless.fsproj`.
+After cloning the repository you can create a new project but make sure that the .fsproj file contains the same contents as the [provided sample](https://github.com/chuckcscccl/Fussless/blob/main/Fussless.fsproj).

 It's also possible to build Fussless using Mono and the `mcs` and `fsharpc`
 compilers: